wp-plugins/twine-social/readme.txt

 **IMPORTANT: You will FIRST need to go to [Twine Social](http://www.twinesocial.com), sign up for a FREE account before you can embed it into your Wordpress Site.**

-If you have any questions or feedback, please visit our support forum at http://twinesocial.uservoice.com/, or email us at support{at}twinesocial.com.
+If you have any questions or feedback, please visit our [support forum](http://twinesocial.uservoice.com/), or email us at support{at}twinesocial.com.

 == Installation ==